seanmcelroy/luxelot/README.md

 The `KeyContainer` parameter is the file into which to save the cryptographic key material for the node.
 This file is saved into AppData/luxelot/{KeyContainer}.{RandomExtension}, which on Linux is the ~/.config/luxelot path.
 The extension contains data (an IV/salt) used to decrypt the file's contents and must not be changed on the file system or else decryption will fail.
 In this example, node "bob" does not specify a key container, and so that node's key material will be recreated on every program run.

 The `NoPassword` option sets the password to the literal value "insecure", which can be used to run luxelot headless or without an external terminal when debugging in vscode/vscodium.

+## FAQs

+1. Why did you use C# and dotnet?
+Wouldn't go or rust be more exciting or better choices for a network application?

+Maybe!
+I like C# and dotnet on Linux.
+Darknets are weird.
+I'm weird.
+I may rewrite this in some other language someday, but at this stage, I want to prototype quickly in a mature language I know well, so here we are.
+By using protobufs and not a custom binary protocol of my making, I'm hopeful that with interface stability, anyone can implement Luxelot in any language and toolkit of their choosing that supports proto3 and post-quantum cryptography.

+2. How are keys protected on the local system?

+Key containers are encrypted with AES-256 on the local system.
+Random bits are used to create an IV/salt value.
+It is supplied as a salt with a user-supplied password to ```scrypt``` (a password-based key derivation function) to generate keying material for AES-256.
+The same random bits are used as an IV along with this keying material to encrypt the Dilithium keys into a file.
+The IV/salt are only ever used to encrypt the key container once and this file is never modified and re-encrypted with the same IV/salt.
+Perhaps someday this will get upgraded to Argon2id.